ocrmypdf/OCRmyPDF/docs/docker.rst

    docker run --rm -i ocrmypdf (... all other arguments here...)

 For convenience, create a shell alias to hide the Docker command.
-It is easier to send the input file to file stdin and read the output from stdout – this avoids the occasionally messy permission issues with Docker entirely.
+It is easier to send the input file as stdin and read the output from stdout – **this avoids the messy permission issues with Docker entirely**.

 .. code-block:: bash

-   alias ocrmypdf='docker run --rm -i ocrmypdf' ocrmypdf --version  # runs docker version ocrmypdf <input.pdf >output.pdf
+   alias docker_ocrmypdf='docker run --rm -i ocrmypdf' docker_ocrmypdf --version  # runs docker version docker_ocrmypdf <input.pdf >output.pdf

 Or in the wonderful `fish shell <https://fishshell.com/>`__:

 .. code-block:: fish

-   alias ocrmypdf 'docker run --rm ocrmypdf' funcsave ocrmypdf
+   alias docker_ocrmypdf 'docker run --rm ocrmypdf' funcsave docker_ocrmypdf

 Alternately, you could mount the local current working directory as a Docker volume: